cloudposse/atmos/website/docs/cli/commands/aws/aws-eks-update-kubeconfig.md

 ---

 :::info Purpose
-Use this command to download `kubeconfig` from an EKS cluster and saves it to a file.
+Use this command to download `kubeconfig` from an EKS cluster and save it to a file.
 :::

 Executes `aws eks update-kubeconfig` command.